Freedom Tower, New York City, photo by Phil Dolby.

 Originally published at IronAge.us on September 11, 2002 under the title “A Time and a Place (for Bodybuilding)”

 IronAge was a site devoted to, as its tagline read, “commemorating bodybuilding’s glory days” (roughly 1965-85).
 It was launched in 2002 by this article’s author, Shawn Perine, who was subsequently a senior writer at Flex magazine, editor-in-chief of Muscle & Fitness, and editorial director of Muscle & Fitness, Flex, and Muscle & Fitness Hers.
-This essay is every bit as relevant and valuable in 2020 as it was 18 years ago, because it’s about personal growth—on the outside, yes, but, more importantly, on the inside.
+This essay is every bit as relevant and valuable in 2021 as it was 19 years ago.

 As insular as the world of bodybuilding can seem at times, even we, the most dedicated of its practitioners, are not completely oblivious to the non-bodybuilding world about us.